Branskugel/VCamdroid/README.md

   Build number and developer options location might vary based on your phone model and android version.
 See https://developer.android.com/studio/debug/dev-options for more details.

 ## How to use
+_First of all, make sure you have given the app permission to use the camera in settings._

 **If you want to connect with a USB cable you must do the following:**
 - Enable usb debugging on your phone.
 See the last section of **How to install**
 - Plug in your phone to your pc.